jaceconflenti/Red_Rocks/README.md

  * 7/8		Decrease/Increase fov
  * 9/0 		Decrease/Increase dim

-### Things I Spent Significant Time On
+### Things I Spent Lots of Time On
 * Skydome - I spent way too much time trying to create a far too complex sky.
 Eventually I simplified it, but even the simplified version took me a long time to figure out.
 * Stands - I created all elements of the stands by hand.
 They are very detailed (curved, complex, textured, etc.)
-* Performance issues - Now the only thing that really saps performance are the trees.
 * Rock formations - Modeled them by hand in blender.
+* Performance issues - Now the only thing that really saps performance are the trees (also have performance mode).
-* Hand creating other objects - Almost everything you see in the scene (besides the spotlights) I created by hand.
+* Hand creating other objects - Almost everything you see in the scene (besides the spotlights and trees) I created by hand.
 * Converting to and getting things working with the right version of SDL - luckily I did this relatively early on or it really would have been painful.